“The measure of intelligence is the ability to change.” –

 At first glance, these dosages might seem excessive.

-However, vitamin B12 is so well tolerated that you would have to take an obscene amount of B12 to see any adverse side effects.
+However, vitamin B12 is so well tolerated that you would have to take an obscene amount to see any adverse side effects.

-Long story short, this dosage is generous, and should provide the desired effects.
-It’s fine.
+Long story short, this dosage is safe, and should provide the desired effects.

 Beta Phenylethylamine HCL (PEA)

-Phenylethylamine gives dopamine, norepinephrine, and seratonin levels a boost by increasing their normal output when neurons are firing.
+Phenylethylamine gives dopamine, norepinephrine, and seratonin levels a boost by increasing their normal output each time neurons send a signal.

 The benefits of PEA supplementation include: